idsec-solutions/cose/README.md

 If you feel any aspect of the credit to Jim or other contributors should be updated or modified, please reach out.

-## Modifications in This Version
+## Changelog

+Future modifications will be documented in the [CHANGELOG](CHANGELOG.md).
-The following changes have been made to the original library:
+The following changes were made in comparison to the original library before the Changelog introduction:

 - **Renaming Classes:**
   - The `OneKey` class has been renamed to `COSEKey`.
   - Message classes now use `COSEObject` as a naming base (e.g., `Sign1Message` is renamed to `Sign1COSEObject`).

 - **Extended Header Keys:**
   - Support for X.509 certificate header parameters, such as `x5chain`, has been added to `HeaderKeys`.

 - **Interoperability Enhancements:**
   - Payloads can now be provided directly under the CBOR data tag `24` to ensure compatibility with implementations that may not fully adhere to the standard (honoring Postel’s Law).

 ## Installation